Life As a Metal and Plastic Patternmaker

 - Design and create templates, patterns, or coreboxes according to work orders, sample parts, or mockups.

-These are the skills Metal and Plastic Patternmakers say are the most useful in their careers:
+When polled, Metal and Plastic Patternmakers say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.